 Address: 770 N Las Vegas Blvd, Las Vegas, NV 89101

-If you’re trying to get a breath of fresh air but don’t want to travel all the way to the Grand Canyon, consider a visit to Red Rock Canyon National Conservation Area.
+If you’re trying to get a breath of fresh air but don’t want to travel all the way to the Grand Canyon, consider a visit to one of Las Vegas's beloved outdoor recreational areas: Red Rock Canyon National Conservation Area.
 This popular hiking spot is a short drive from Downtown Las Vegas.
 You’ll find miles and miles of trails, breathtaking mountainous desert views, and educational resources to learn about native wildlife like the desert tortoise (Fun fact: the endangered desert tortoise is Nevada’s state reptile.)

 Address: 1000 Scenic Loop Dr, Las Vegas, NV 89161